 Sports Premium

-Sports Premium 2021-2022
+Sports Premium 2022-2023

 Overview

-Following on from the success of the London 2012 Olympic Games, Corpus Christi Primary School endeavours to create inspired and enthusiastic pupils through our Physical Education and School Sports offerings.
+Corpus Christi Primary School endeavours to create inspired and enthusiastic pupils through our Physical Education and School Sports offerings.
 The required number of Physical Education hours per week is consistently carried out across the school, with additional sessions taking place where opportunity arises.

 Sports festivals organised in conjunction with Newman RC College and the Catholic school cluster have provided opportunity for competition and participation for children across a range of sports.